mattermost/docs/source/install/install-ubuntu-1404-mysql.rst

   ``mysql> exit``

 With the database installed and the initial setup complete, you can now install the Mattermost server.
+See :ref:`install-ubuntu-1404-mattermost`